 Depression does not have to be a life sentence

-When you are given antidepressants you are not warned about the risks or how hard it will be to get off of them once you start.
+When doctors prescribe antidepressants, They are not trained to tell you about the risk of dependency or how hard it will be to get off of them once you start.
 Instead of investigating the root cause of your depression you are given the most extreme treatment first.
 Luckily brain-cutting lobotomies are not as popular these days nor is electroshock therapy the first offering in the lineup.

 Antidepressants should be the last resort not the first knee-jerk reaction by your doctor